- Home

 2. Drainage - Water that enters the cavity due to capillary action, condensation, damage, or accidental flooding needs to escape somewhere.
 In tropical and sub-tropical areas of Australia it is not unusual to see water flowing from the weep holes on the prevailing side of well constructed houses after a 'gully raker' or monsoonal storm.

-However, your architect or building designer will specify weep holes according to the needs of your particular project.
+However, your architect or building designer will specify weepholes according to the needs of your particular project.
+In addition, your Building Certifier will be able to provide specific guidance.
 We recommend that when designing for damper climates and air-conditioned buildings closer spacings should be used.
 This gives greater airflow to dry cavities.

 Yes.
 Without weep holes your home is at risk of Leaky Building Syndrome.
 You should get professional advice without delay.